joelagnel/joelfernandes.org/_posts/2026-09-08-flash-attention-tiled.md

 - `d` is `head_size`: the number of components in every query, key, and value vector for one head.
 - `Q`, `K`, and `V` are the query, key, and value tensors.
 Each has shape `(B, H, T, d)`.

-For each query row, `S` names its raw score matrix, `P` the softmax probability matrix, and `O` the output after probabilities mix the value vectors.
+For each query row, `S` names its raw score matrix, `P` the softmax probability matrix, and `Y` the final output: a weighted sum of value vectors.

 The score matrix for one head is: